Disposing of Hazardous Waste

 What is Asbestos?

-Principally used as a building compound during the last century, asbestos is a fibrous mineral which is now recognised to be exceptionally perilous to health.
+Predominantly used as a building component during the last century, asbestos is a fibrous mineral which is now understood to be tremendously hazardous to health.

-Due to its natural strength, as well as heat resistant properties, it understandably made for an ideal building material if it were not so bad for one’s health.
+Due to its natural strength, as well as heat resistant capabilities, it understandably made for a suitable building material if it were not so bad for one’s health.

-Whilst different varieties of asbestos have varying degrees of danger, all asbestos is considered hazardous to health.
+Whilst different forms of asbestos have varying degrees of danger, all asbestos is considered dangerous to health.

 Anyone subjected to asbestos fibres is at serious risk of developing various forms of cancer.